Klinsmann appointed Hertha Berlin head coach until end of the season after Covic dismissal | Goal.com

 Klinsmann appointed Hertha Berlin head coach until end of the season after Covic dismissal

-Jurgen Klinsmann has been named Hertha Berlin's new manager on a contract until the end of the 2019-20 campaign, after Ante Covic was relieved of his managerial duties on Wednesday.
+Jurgen Klinsmann has been named Hertha Berlin's new coach on a contract until the end of the 2019-20 campaign, after Ante Covic was relieved of his managerial duties on Wednesday.

 Pressure had been mounting on Covic in recent weeks, and it has now been confirmed that he has left the club after just five months in charge.